justpsychiatry/Justpsychiatry-Article-Archive/docs/source/J_pak_psych_soc/jpps_-subha_malik.rst

-   harassment, gender inequity/inequality because of lack of practice/ availability of appropriate policies by administration, while public hospital nurses were more vulnerable to antagonistic issues including disrespectful and rude behavior/attitude but due to security of
+   harassment, gender inequity/inequality because of lack of practice/ availability of appropriate policies by administration, while public hospital nurses were more vulnerable to antagonistic issues including disrespectful and rude behavior/attitude but due to security of permanent job and better leave structure they faced less financial complications.

-*APRIL - JUNE 2021 VOLUME 18 NUMBER 2*

-   permanent job and better leave structure they faced less financial complications.

 REFERENCES